Marco4413/Text2Image/README.md

 This project can be both used as a CLI tool or imported from other Python scripts.

+To install this, download the repo and extract all files in the same directory.

 The following command will print the help prompt for the CLI:
 ```sh
 $ ./t2i.py --help